 As digital marketers, one of our most precious tools is landing pages.
-A landing page is a web page (as opposed to a website) to which a user arrives at after clicking on a search result link or an online ad.
+A landing page is a web page (as opposed to a website) to a user arrives at after clicking on a search result link or an online ad.
 With the right landing page, you can substantially increase the number of leads generated for your business, successfully market sales propositions, and much more.

 There are different types of landing pages that serve different goals.
 For example, there is a lead generation or product sale landing page and each is designed for different purposes.
 Before you jump into building a landing page, ask yourself a simple question first: What do I need it for?